Location: Historic Steelton Locust Street Steps

 Ebony Fashion Fair, Eunice Johnson with model Pat Cleveland

 Carrie, an assistant editor at Vogue, invited Pat to tour the headquarters.
-The magazine published a feature on her as an up and coming young designer.
-From there, in 1966, Pat selected by an African American lifestyle magazine, Ebony, to model for their annual Fashion Fair national runway tour.
+The magazine published a feature about her as an up-and-coming young designer.
+From there, in 1966, Pat was selected by an African American lifestyle magazine, Ebony, to model for their annual Fashion Fair national runway tour.
 During Pat’s time touring in the South, the group experienced a terrifying run-in with the Klu Klux Klan.

 Pat Cleveland 1977 Photo by Ron Galella

-NEW YORK CITY – AUGUST 24: Pat Cleveland attends B. Altman Fashion Show on August 24, 1977, at B. Altman Department Store in New York City.
+NEW YORK CITY – AUGUST 24: Pat Cleveland attends the B. Altman Fashion Show on August 24, 1977, at the B. Altman Department Store in New York City.
 (Photo by Ron Galella, Ltd./WireImage)

-As evident with the George Floyd protests, we know racism is still a problem.
-Back in the 1960s, Pat became disillusioned by the racism in the United States and moved to Paris.
+As evident with the George Floyd protests, racism is still a problem.
+In the 1960s, Pat became disillusioned by racism in the United States and moved to Paris.
 At that time, she declared she wouldn’t return until a black model starred on the cover of Vogue.

 Pat Cleveland S/S 1980 in Halston